 Recently we have been updating a lot of existing and established websites.
 This can be anything from SEO audit changes through to changing the platform of the site, and even a complete redesign and restructure.
 In order to make sure that Google and other search engines don’t have a fit when they next cache your site, there are a number of things that you can do to ensure a smooth transition from the old site to the new site.
 Here are just a few of the main things you might want to consider adding to your SEO checklist:

 Make sure your pages can be cached

-A regular and easy to make mistake we have seen in the past, is that many developers “NO INDEX, NO FOLLOW” the new website pages during development, which is good.
-It prevents the pages potentially being cached.
+A regular and easy to make mistake we have seen in the past is that many developers “NO INDEX, NO FOLLOW” the new website pages during development, which is good practice as it prevents the pages potentially being cached.
 However, make sure that this is removed or changed to “INDEX, FOLLOW” before transferring to the live server.